neishm/fstd2nc/README.md

   --filter CONDITION    Subset RPN file records using the given criteria.
 For
-                        example, to convert only 24-hour forecasts you could use --filter ip2==24 --metadata-file METADATA_FILE
+                        example, to convert only 24-hour forecasts you could use --filter ip2==24
+  --omit NAME1,NAME2,...
+                        Omit some axes or derived variables from the output.
+                        Note that axes can only be omitted if they have a length of 1.
+  --metadata-file METADATA_FILE
                         Use metadata from the specified file.
 You can repeat this option multiple times to build metadata from